PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-05-23-Term-structure-of-gold_coins-part-3.md

 ### Minimum-Chi-Square Estimation of Latent Factor Model

-In process of fitting wrong models fr right reasons, I would try to estimate latent 3 factor model using minimum-chi-square estimation that is described [here](http://www.nber.org/papers/w17772.pdf).
+In process of fitting wrong models for right reasons, I would try to estimate latent 3 factor model using minimum-chi-square estimation that is described [here](http://www.nber.org/papers/w17772.pdf).
 Again since interest rate is constant and convenience yield is zero, I chose this group of models.
-Literally using the same name is not correct, anyhow I would call them as their original name.
+Literally using the same name is not correct, anyhow I would call them by their original name.

 ### OLS extimations